DevGrow/devgrow.github.io/_posts/2011-03-25-how-to-create-a-subscribe-box-for-your-wordpress-sidebar.markdown

 - WordPress
 ---

 A few users have asked me how I've created the Subscribe box in the sidebar and some have even called for a WordPress plugin that helps automate it.
 In reality, it's just simple HTML/CSS paired with the [Feedburner subscribe code](http://feedburner.google.com/fb/a/emailsyndication) and can be replicated very easily.
-Let's take a look at the code used to create it:<!-- more -->
+Let's take a look at the code used to create it: